digipolisantwerp/antwerp-ui_angular/packages/forms/src/lib/datepicker/README.md

 export class AppModule {};
 ```

-You can use the component with template driven as well as reactive forms.
+You can use the component in template driven, as well as reactive forms.
 The value is always an ISO string of the Date.
 In the example below we use a reactive form.
 ```typescript
 import { FormBuilder, FormGroup } from '@angular/forms';